 Anthony W. Parker.
-Mr. Parker, age 63, has served as our director since August 2003.
+Mr. Parker, age 64, has served as our director since August 2003.
 Mr. Parker has also been a director of Gladstone Capital Corporation since August 2001 and a director of Gladstone Investment Corporation since June 2005.
-In 1997, Mr. Parker founded, and has served as chairman of Snell Professional Corp. (formerly known as Medical Funding Corporation) since its inception in 1997.
-Snell is a government contracting company.
-From 1992 to 1996, Mr. Parker was chairman of, and a 50 percent stock holder of, Capitol Resource Funding, Inc., a commercial finance company with offices in Dana Point, California and Arlington, Virginia.
-Mr. Parker practiced corporate and tax law for over 15 years - from 1980 to 1983 at Verner, Liipfert, Bernhard & McPherson, and elsewhere in private practice from 1983 to 1992.
-Mr. Parker is currently the sole stockholder of Parker & Associates, P.C., a law firm.
+Mr. Parker founded Parker Tide Corp., formerly known as Snell Professional Corp., in 1997.
+Parker Tide is a government contracting company providing mission critical solutions to the Federal Government From 1992 to 1996, Mr. Parker was chairman of Capitol Resource Funding, Inc., a commercial finance company with offices in Dana Point, California and Arlington, Virginia.
+Mr. Parker practiced corporate and tax law for over 15 years - from 1980 to 1983 at Verner, Liipfert, Bernhard & McPherson, in private practice from 1983 to 1992.
 From 1973 to 1977 Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
+Mr. Parker is a director of Naval Academy Sailing Foundation, a 501(c)(3) organization located in Annapolis, MD.
 Mr. Parker received his J.D. and Masters in Tax Law from Georgetown Law Center and his undergraduate degree from Harvard College.